-Whether you’re planning a vacation, a business trip, or need a holdover while your own car is in the auto shop, a car rental is an expense that can quickly add up.
+Whether you’re planning a vacation, a business trip, or need a temporary car while yours is in the shop, renting a car can be expensive.
 But there are plenty of hacks you can take advantage of to keep the bill down.

 1. Become a Member of a Rental Car Rewards Program

 Like other travel industries, most rental car companies have a rewards program.
 It’s usually free to join, and you can get free upgrades and bypass the lines.
 The free upgrades alone can save you some money if you have specific requirements for the kind of car you need.

 Many car rental companies also offer a separate (and often better) rewards program for businesses if you have a side hustle or small business.
 In fact, you can benefit from as much as 25% off just by taking advantage of this opportunity.
 Compare offers to determine which is the best when considering rental cars.

 You search for discount and coupon codes for every purchase you make online, so why not for car rentals?
 You’ll likely find many car rental deals available, such as $25 off your total rental amount, or a free day if you book at least seven days.
 Rental car companies often offer weekend deals.
 This makes it an easy and affordable way to explore new places within driving distance.

 This is another place where it’s wise to compare multiple options.
 Depending on your needs, one company may offer a deal that works better for you.
 They are constantly changing, so make sure the dates on your discount code correspond to when you’re ready to book.

 3. See If You Qualify for a Discount

 There are tons of car rental discounts available.
 Here are just a few that you may qualify for: